marl0ny/QM-Simulator-2D/INSTRUCTIONS.md

 # Instructions
-When you open the app, the first thing that you will see is an empty square box where the dynamics of the simulation occur.
+When you open the app, the first thing you will see is the time evolution of the wavefunction in an embedded Simple Harmonic Oscillator potential.
+The brightness and colour of the wavefunction corresponds to its probability density and complex phase.
-Click anywhere on the box to initialize the wavefunction, where its brightness and colour corresponds to its probability density and complex phase respectively.
-The motion of the mouse at release determines the initial momentum of the wavefunction.
+Click anywhere on the box to initialize a new wavefunction, where the  motion of the mouse at release determines the initial momentum of the wavefunction.
 To the right of the box are the GUI controls.
 These are:
 - **Instructions**.
 Link to this document.
 - **Source**.
 Link to the source code.